 - One who is at least 18+

 - One that is currently a certified lifeguard

-What skills does my girl need to know in order to participate?
+What skills does my girl need to participate?

 Girls should have basics swimming skills such as the ability to have their face under water, swim 25 yards without stopping, and feel comfortable in the deep end.

 Girls do not need to have been on a Swim Team before or know specific strokes.

 The Swim Team program is offered in the southwest region of Minnesota.
 Teams are based on pool availability in these communities.

 Practice days and times vary from team to team, depending on coaches’ schedules and pool availability.
 Coaches are required to hold at least two practices a week that are at least one-hour long.
 Coaches will begin to connect with families by June 4, 2018, about practice times.

 Girls will have an opportunity to participate in at least six meets this season.
 Meets are held Saturday mornings typically with warm-ups starting at 8:30 am followed by the meet at 9:00 am.